 There’s something nostalgic about the family doctor.
 In small towns and in urban neighborhoods, there was a time when a family might see the same physician throughout their lives.
 Whether in the office or in your home, this caring provider knew your medical history, family relationships, social situation and health habits, and would use this knowledge to provide you with the right care at the right time.
 Like bell bottom jeans, heirloom tomatoes and 1960s modern furniture, everything old is new again.
 Family docs still treat multiple generations; consider the community and social context of their patients’ health; design care plans that not only reduce illness but promote wellness; and encourage their patients practice healthy behaviors.
 While the patient-centered medical home has gained prominence in recent years as a recommended model of care, practitioners of family medicine have long incorporated the tenets of patient-centered care into their practices.
 The PCMH is the foundation for teaching primary care by providing an exemplary medical home that emphasizes the key components of family medicine: continuity, collaboration, comprehensive services, coordination, communication, and community engagement.
 For this reason, expanding the patient-centered model of care into training and practice in the Department of Family and Community Medicine is a pillar of the Department’s 2012-2017 Strategic Plan.
 During the first year of the strategic plan implementation, the PCMH Committee, led by co-chairs Tom Balsbaugh, M.D., Residency Director, and Joann Seibles, M.D., Medical Director of the Family Practice Center, made significant strides in putting multiple facets of the PCMH model into practice.
 The goal of the implementation of the patient-centered model of care is to pass a rigorous evaluation by the National Committee on Quality Assurance (NCQA) in order to receive their accreditation as a PCMH.
 But the ultimate objective is measured in the increased knowledge of our medical residents and the improved health of our patients.

-• Launched Family Practice Clinic website to promote patient engagement
+• Launched Family Practice Center website to enhance patient experience.

 II.
 Community Engagement